 There is guidance on the storage and handling of this type of information on the DBS website and we will follow the principles set out.

-Do I Need to Need Basic Disclosure Certificates?
+Will I Need to provide further Basic Disclosure Certificates in coming years?

 No, we require certificates to be produced in the following circumstances